DIY and Crafts

 Materials Required:

-Plastic container, pink paint, marker, soil, small plants.
+Plastic container, pink paint, marker, soil, and small plants.

 Procedure: